chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 If the VPN connection doesn't establish right away there are several steps you can take to troubleshoot the connection.
 Here's a short summary where to start.
 Debugging an IPsec connection takes time, don't get discouraged if you can't solve the problem right away.

 - If it's your first IPsec connection, don't forget to enable IPsec and apply.
-- Use tcpdump on the OPNsense to look for incoming packets on port 500 and port 4500 when you connect your VPN client.
+- Use tcpdump on the Reticen8 to look for incoming packets on port 500 and port 4500 when you connect your VPN client.
 If you can't see any, your firewall blocks them, or the remote client can't send them due to a remote firewall.
 There could also be a wrong IP Address the packets are sent to.
 - If there are packets received, but no packets sent, look into the VPN log files.
 - Check /var/logs/ipsec/latest.log or :menuselection:`VPN --> IPsec --> Log File` for the connection being processed.
 Most of the time you can see errors in there you can search on the internet.
 - The easiest tool to troubleshoot the connection is the Android StrongSwan Client or the Windows NCP Secure Entry Client.
 They have powerful inbuild logging so you can check both sides of the connection.
 In IPsec, you need the log of the server and the client to find the true cause of a connection error.